-If you are an exchange student coming under University bilateral agreement, Nordlys, ISEP, Erasmus University Wide, Erasmus global or North2North
+If you are an exchange student coming under University bilateral agreement, Nordlys, Erasmus University Wide, Erasmus ICM or North2North

-- You are required to choose the majority of your courses from one faculty and you can be only accepted by the Faculty closest to your educational background .
+- You are required to choose the majority of your courses from one faculty.
+You can be only accepted by the Faculty closest to your educational background.
 Also note that you need to have sufficient prior academic background in the disciplines taught.

 Please note that you may not be able to take all the courses you want.
 If there are mandatory courses which you need to take in order to graduate, we recommend that you would take them at your home university.
 It is strongly recommended to be flexible with your course selection because you may have to adjust your plans.

 Courses from the following degree programmes are only available to that faculty's/degree programme's own exchange students:

 - Faculty of Medicine

 - Courses which have a code beginning with MED-